-Rhee said that the immediate priority for the government needs to be to take all steps needed to address the health needs of the world's second-most populous country.
+Rhee said that the government’s immediate priority must be to take all steps to address the health needs of the world’s second-most populous country.

 It could also include extending the lockdown as needed, he noted.

 Comprehensive structural reforms are needed to achieve more inclusive and sustainable medium-term growth.
 The pandemic has highlighted the need to increase investment in the health care sector.
-It is crucial to prioritize health spending for medical equipment; compensate doctors and nurses appropriately; and make sure that hospitals and makeshift clinics have enough to function effectively, he said.
+He said that it is crucial to prioritize health spending for medical equipment; compensate doctors and nurses appropriately; and make sure that hospitals and makeshift clinics have enough to function effectively.

 Going forward, there is scope for additional stimulus, including to support businesses and low-income households, Rhee said.

-The economic impact of COVID-19 and related policy measures are expected to be substantial, but recovery should take hold once the virus has been contained, he said.
+He said that the economic impact of COVID-19 and related policy measures are expected to be substantial, but recovery should take hold once the virus has been contained.